-First stop and detour to start on the road to Tulamben, to refuel at the gas station (the liter of gasoline here is currently 6000Rp, about 0.42 euro cents, which is huge for Indonesians, they also saw prices at the pump fly, there were even big demonstrations in Jakarta because of the price of oil, in short ...).
+First small stop and detour, to begin with, on the road to Tulamben, to fill up at the petrol station (the litre of petrol, here, is at the moment at 6 000 IDR, or about 0.42 euro cents, which is huge for the Indonesians; they too have seen the prices at the pump soaring, there have even been big demonstrations in Jakarta because of the price of petrol, in short...).

-Second stop at the Culik market where I buy a scarf belt, to go with the sarong that I will have to bring to the temple.
-People are, as always, very nice and laugh when I draw my camera to shine on their stalls.
+Second small stop at the market of Culik (pronounce "Tchoulik") where I buy a sash-sash, to go with the sarong that I will have to wear to the temple.
+The people are very nice as always and laugh a lot when I draw my camera to point it at their stalls.